Police: 2 students dead, teacher hurt in Des Moines shooting

-DES MOINES, Iowa (AP) — Two students were killed Monday and an adult employee was injured in what police said was a targeted shooting at a Des Moines school that is dedicated to helping at-risk youth, and three suspects were arrested afterward.
+DES MOINES, Iowa (AP) — Police say two students were killed Monday and a teacher was injured in a shooting at a Des Moines school on the edge of the city’s downtown.

 The shooting was at an educational program called Starts Right Here that is affiliated with the Des Moines school district.

-About 20 minutes after the shooting, police said officers stopped a car that matched witnesses’ descriptions about two miles away and took three suspects into custody.
-Police said one of the suspects ran from the car, but officers using a K-9 were able to track that person down.
+About 20 minutes after the shooting, police said officers stopped a car about two miles away and took “multiple suspects” into custody.

-“The incident was definitely targeted.
-It was not random.
-There was nothing random about this,” Sgt.
+DES MOINES, Iowa (AP) — A teacher and two other people, including at least one student, were injured Monday in a shooting at a Des Moines school on the edge of the city’s downtown.

+A student and a teacher were taken to hospitals in critical condition, and another person was in stable condition, Des Moines police Sgt.
 Paul Parizek said.

-The Starts Right Here program, which helps at-risk youth in grades 9-12, was founded in 2021 by Will Holmes, a rapper whose stage name is Will Keeps.
-He didn’t immediately respond to a message seeking comment Monday.
+The shooting was at an educational program called Starts Right Here that is affiliated with the Des Moines school district.
+The program, which helps at-risk youth, was founded by Will Holmes, a rapper whose stage name is Will Keeps.

-“The school is designed to pick up the slack and help the kids who need help the most,” Parizek said.

-The Greater Des Moines Partnership, the economic and community development organization for the region, says on its website that Keeps came to Des Moines about 20 years ago from Chicago, where he “lived in a world of gangs and violence” before finding healing through music.
+Emergency crews were called to the school, which is in a business park that also houses Des Moines’ Social Security Administration office, just before 1 p.m.
+About 20 minutes after the shooting, police said officers stopped a car about two miles away and took “multiple suspects” into custody.

 “I’ve seen first-hand how hard Will Keeps and his staff works to help at-risk kids through this alternative education program,” Reynolds said in a statement.
 “My heart breaks for them, these kids and their families.
 Kevin and I are praying for their safe recovery.”